GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 In this tutorial, you
 [Use a private image registry](https://cloud.google.com/anthos/clusters/docs/multi-cloud/aws/how-to-private-registry) and store your container image in Artifact Registry.
-You upload the container image to a registry so that your Anthos on AWS/Azure cluster can access it.
 Then, you deploy the application to your cluster.

 ### Prepare the test logger application